 What is an Integration Platform?

-The majority of businesses use countless systems, particularly between their sales, marketing, and customer service divisions.
-An integration platform connects heterogeneous applications, present on the cloud or on-site, to create a consolidated view of enterprise data.
+The majority of businesses use countless systems, particularly between their sales, supply chain management, marketing, and customer service divisions.
+An enterprise integration platform as a service (iPaaS) connects heterogeneous applications, present on the cloud or on-site, to create a consolidated view of enterprise data.
 By facilitating communications between different systems within a department, an integration platform streamlines business processes, BI, and reporting.

-To understand the working of an integration platform, let’s consider the example of a software company.
+To understand how an enterprise integration platform works, let’s take the example of a software company.

 A software company uses an integration platform to combine their sales and marketing data to create a centralized repository that shows the profile of their customer base and the success rate of their marketing campaigns to help them improve their marketing efforts and streamline internal processes.